Funxional Therapeutics Logo Wellington House, East Road,

 Funxional Therapeutics

-FXT was formed in August 2005, as a spin-out from the French pharmaceutical group Ipsen and Cambridge University, with a management team assembled by Total Medical Ventures.
-FXT is also supported by Index Ventures and Novo Ventures.
-Its lead product, the chemokine inhibitor, FX125L, successfully completed Phase I clinical trials in the USA in 2009.
+Funxional Therapeutics (FXT) was formed in August 2005, as a spin-out from the French pharmaceutical group Ipsen and Cambridge University, with a management team assembled by Total Medical Ventures.
+Index Ventures, Novo Ventures and Ventech also invested in FXT.
+In July 2012, FXT sold its lead FX125L programme to Boeringer Ingelheim.